 This job is ideal for someone interested in learning about nonprofit management.
 Our interns get a well-rounded experience and are taught the ins and outs of Washington and advocacy.

-Prior experience in politics is not required, but strong writing, communication, and organization skills are a must.
+Prior experience in politics is not required, but strong writing, communication, and organizational skills are a must.
 A healthy sense of humor is also encouraged.

 What past interns have to say: